ghost My Old Kentucky Ghosts ghost

 The George Clarke House Bed and Breakfast

 If you’d like to spend the night in a real haunted house while visiting Lexington, the George Clarke House Bed and Breakfast is a good choice.
-Completed in 1890, you will feel you’ve step back one hundred years when you walk through the front doorway.
+Completed in 1890, you will feel like you’ve step back one hundred years when you walk through the front doorway.
 As with many places considered haunted, there is a sad and tragic story behind the haunting.
-George Clarke and his wife Julie lived happily with their family in the home for twelve years before Julie became very ill.
+George Clarke and his wife Julia lived happily with their family in the home for twelve years before Julia became very ill.
 Back in those days the dry air of the old west was considered a cure-all for what ailed people.
 So in 1912, George Clarke sold the house and moved the family to Garfield Oklahoma.
 To a true Kentuckian, moving so far from home can be like having your heart removed from your chest.
-Julie longed to return back to her beloved Lexington but was too sick and never recovered from her illness.
-Fourteen months after moving to Oklahoma, Julie died.
-George Clarke, no longer seeing the need to live out west, moved his family back to Lexington, leaving Julie buried in a lonely grave in Oklahoma, far away from her beloved Kentucky home.
+Julia longed to return back to her beloved Lexington but was too sick and never recovered from her illness.
+Fourteen months after moving to Oklahoma, Julia died.
+George Clarke, no longer seeing the need to live out west, moved his family back to Lexington, leaving Julia buried in a lonely grave in Oklahoma, far away from her beloved Kentucky home.
 It is said that after her death, George never spoke of her again; it pained him too much.
-Though Julie was never able to return home in life, it seems that she has since returned in spirit.
+Though Julia was never able to return home in life, it seems that she has since returned in spirit.
 Her presence has been seen and felt many times over the years since her death.